payfort/fort-android-sdk/README.md

 The FORT Mobile SDK allows Merchants to securely integrate the payment functions.
 It also allows Merchants to easily accept In-App payments.
 Instead of the traditional, time-consuming, and complex way of being redirected to the mobile browser to complete the payment, In-App payments can be completed through our FORT Mobile SDK.
 In turn, this gives the Merchant’s consumers a smooth, pleasing user-experience by using In-App payment functions through the native applications.

+##  Before you start the integration

+Read through the following steps first to understand how the integration process works.
+This will help you to understand why these steps are required and why you need to follow a specific sequence.

+**Step 1: Access your test account**

+You need to make sure that you have access to a test account with Amazon Payment Services.
+It is a full test environment that allows you to fully simulate transactions.

+**Step 2: Choose between a standardized or custom payment UI**

+The Amazon Payment Services Android SDK provides you with a standard payment UI that you can use to quickly integrate in-app payments.
+The standard UI offers limited customizability.

+Alternatively, you can choose to build your own payment UI using Amazon Payment Services Android SDK building blocks, we describe this in [the section on custom-coding a payment processing UI](#customizing-the-payment-ui).

+**Step 3: Make sure that you are using the correct integration type**

+Prior to building the integration, you need to make sure that you are selecting and using the proper parameters in the API calls as per the required integration type.
+All the mandatory parameters are mentioned under every section in the API document

+**Step 4: Install the Amazon Payment Services Android SDK in your development environment**

+You need to add the repositories to your build file and add the SDK to your build.gradle, also setting the correct Android permissions.

+**Step 5: Create a test transaction request**

+You need to create a test transaction request.
+Processing a valid API request depends on transaction parameters included, you need to check the documentation and read every parameter possible to reduce the errors in processing the transaction.

+**Step 6: Process a transaction response**

+After every payment, Amazon Payment Services returns the transaction response on the URL configured in your account under **Technical Settings**, **Channel Configuration**.

+For more details [check the transaction feedback instructions](#amazon-payment-services-android-sdk-transaction-feedback).
+You need to validate the response parameters returned on this URL by calculating the signature for the response parameters using the SHA response phrase configured in your account under security settings.

+**Step 7: Test and Go Live**

+You can use our test card numbers to test your integration and simulate your test cases.
+The Amazon Payment Services team may need to test your integration before going live to assure your application integration.

 ##  Installing the Mobile SDK